databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/_index.md

 export the instanceDetails dataset to external editor (after first init), add the required metrics mentioned above for each workspace, and overwrite the target table with the customized cost information.
 Note that the instanceDetails object in the consumer database is just a view so you must edit/overwrite the table in the ETL database.
 The view will automatically be recreated upon first pipeline run.

+More details available at the [InstanceDetails]({{%relref "DataEngineer/Definitions.md"%}}/#instancedetails) table definition

 [Helpful Tool (AZURE_Only)](https://azureprice.net/) to get pricing by region by node.